-MQ135 is a Gas sensor.
-It works on analogue and digital pins with Arduino boards.
+MQ135 gas sensor works on analogue and digital pins with Arduino boards.
 It gives analogue value in PPM of Air Quality.
 When we use a digital pin, it gives on signal at a particular value of analogue.
 This can be adjusted via potentiometer.
-So, you can also detect a particular gas without using any microcontroller.
+So, you can also detect a particular gas without using any micro controller.
 Just seeing a green LED, you can know it.

 Nowadays, we see different gasses being emitted in atmospheres from home appliances like air conditioner and industrial chimneys.
 Monitoring of these gasses is very important as a safety point of view.

 Here, for this project I will use Wemos D1 Board which is a ESP8266 based IoT board.

 The MQ-135 gas sensor module consists of a steel exoskeleton under which a sensing element is housed.
 This sensing element is subjected to the current through connecting leads.
 So, this current is known as the heating current through it, the gases coming close to the sensing element get ionized and are absorbed by the sensing element.
 This changes the resistance of the sensing element which alters the value of the current going out of it.
 This resistance value shows in analogue reading.

 It works on the 5V pin of Arduino or ESP8266 boards.
 It is suitable for detecting NH3, NOx, alcohol, Benzene, smoke, CO2, etc.